Britain pulls ‘stay home, save lives’ ad after criticism that it revived stereotypes of women

 The stereotypical tone did not sit well with its targeted social media constituency.

-Social platforms were buzzing with accusations of sexism after the NHS posted the advert on its Facebook page Wednesday night.
-Among the most common reactions was “who thought this was okay?”
+Social platforms were buzzing with accusations of sexism after the NHS posted the ad on its Facebook page Wednesday night.
+Among the most common reactions was, “Who thought this was okay?”

 Prime Minister Boris Johnson addressed the image in a statement: “I will make clear that it does not reflect the government’s view on women which is why we have withdrawn it,” Sky News reported.